Thorhild Widvey

 Thorhild Widvey (born 9 January 1956) is a Norwegian politician for the Conservative Party who served as Minister of Culture from 2013 to 2015, and Minister of Petroleum and Energy from 2004 to 2005.

 Political career

 Local politics

-On the local level Widvey was a member of Karmøy municipal council from 1979 to 1989, the last six years in the executive committee.
+On the local level Widvey was a member of the municipal council of Karmøy Municipality from 1979 to 1989, the last six years in the executive committee.

 Parliament

 She was elected to the Norwegian Parliament from Rogaland in 1989, and was re-elected on one occasion.
 She had previously served as a deputy representative during the term 1985-1989.

 Bondevik cabinet

 From 2002 to 2003, during the second cabinet Bondevik, Widvey was appointed State Secretary of the Ministry of Fisheries.
 From 2003 to 2004, she held the same position in the Ministry of Foreign Affairs.
 In 2004, she was appointed Norwegian Minister of Petroleum and Energy, an office she left, along with the rest of the second cabinet Bondevik, after their 2005 election defeat.